5 Ways to use Vermicompost in Your Garden or Lawn

 For in depth instructions on brewing a batch of super beneficial worm compost tea liquid fertilizer read: How to Make Compost Tea with Worm Castings

 5. Top Dress your Lawn with Worm Compost – Just as your house plants and vegetable garden benefit from the use of worm compost, so will your lawn.
 To apply the worm compost, simply spread it thinly over your lawn so that it doesn’t cover up the grass but rather falls down in between the blades.
 This can be done by broadcasting the vermicompost over the lawn by hand or by using a push seed or compost spreader.
 This is the same device that you use to spread seed over your lawn.
 If you plan to use the spreader, be sure that the worm compost is fine and dry, otherwise it will clog up the spreader.
 Because this method requires a large amount of worm compost (which you may not have) a more effective use of your precious homemade worm compost may be to apply the worm compost to your lawn in trouble spots only.
 If you have a couple bald spots in your lawn, give them a boost with the addition of worm compost.

-Please share this article with a friend if you found it helpful. thanks.
+Now you know the top 5 ways of using worm compost.
+Please share this article with a friend if you found it helpful.
+Thanks.